abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 of an individual to this particular training and his acceptance into the group of monks.
-It also reflects an inner commitment and an inner change that’s useful for us to consider, whether we have hair and wear trousers or have a shaved head and wear a *sabong*.
+It also reflects an inner commitment and an inner change that’s useful for us to consider, whether we have hair and wear trousers or have a shaved head and wear a robe.

 Essentially when we talk about ordaining, it’s usually in terms of going forth from the household life into homelessness, from being an *agārika* to an *anagārika*, one who lets go of the household life.
 But in many ways, it’s more about going forth from self-centered thinking to seeing in terms of Dhamma.
 It’s going forth from confusion to clarity, from a life of being half awake or not awake at all to wakefulness.
 That’s something that is useful for all of us to reflect on whether we’re living as a lay practitioner with commitments and responsibilities in the world, as an anagārika, as a *sāmaṇera*, or as a *bhikkhu* who has already ordained.
-If we’ve formally made the commitment, have been “raised up” into the Saṅgha and have already gone forth, still, the most important aspect of what we are doing is that going forth from confusion and self-centered thinking to being awake.
+If we’ve formally made the commitment, have been “raised up” into the Saṅgha, and have already gone forth, still, the most important aspect of what we are doing is that going forth from confusion and self-centered thinking to being awake.
 Unfortunately, we sometimes hang on to the formal commitment of having gone forth and taking the precepts of a monk so that after years of experience, we can forget the part about waking up, about going forth from confusion to clarity and seeing in terms of Dhamma.

-Whether we’re a lay person or a monastic, this auspicious day of Sāmaṇera Kaccāna’s going forth can encourage all of us to go forth in terms of our attitudes, the way that we relate to the world, choosing to be mindful, choosing to be awake, and choosing not to be so self-concerned or self-obsessed.
+Whether we’re a lay person or a monastic, this auspicious day of Sāmaṇera Kaccāna’s going forth can encourage all of us to go forth in terms of our attitudes, the way that we relate to the world.
+We can choose to be mindful, to be awake, and to be not so self-concerned or self-obsessed.

 On a practical level we have many tasks to pull together today in preparation for the ordination.
 But, it’s good to bear in mind these